-I am a Postdoctoral Research Scientist at the UB (University of Barcelona) in the Faculty of Earth Sciences in Barcelona, Spain.
+I am a Postdoctoral Research Scientist at the IBB (Botanical Institute of Barcelona, Spain).

 As a paleoentomologist, I am focused on the study of the past insect diversity, and its relationship with the environment, to better understand the origin and evolution of modern terrestrial ecosystems, namely its biodiversity.
 My target group is Coleoptera (beetles), the most diverse group of organisms on Earth, particularly those preserved in Cretaceous amber worldwide.